Recover Files from Unallocated Space on Hard Drive in Windows 7

 It is well known that hard drive has been an important device for data storage on the computer.
 However, your disk partition probably gets lost and shows unallocated space due to some reasons.
 Here this post will show you some details about recover files from unallocated space in Windows 7/8/10 with MiniTool software.

 When referring to a hard disk, you should know the disk partition contains two types including primary partition and logical partition which can be used to store data and files.
 But unallocated space and free space, which can be viewed in Disk Management, will not be displayed in Windows Explorer let alone use them as the storage location.

-Why and When Hard Drive Shows Unallocated
+When Hard Drive Shows Unallocated

 "Hi, today I've installed the update for w10 (1607), and suddenly I've lost access to one of my HDDs (1TB drive, nothing partitioned).
-Checking the disk management it shows as unallocated space, and under properties->events, shows a "device migration" message.
+Checking the disk management it shows as unallocated space, and under Properties >events, shows a "device migration" message.
 I've googled this and found some issues in the past, but no "concrete" solution.
 Can someone guide me to a foolproof way of doing this without losing the data in the HDD?
 Thanks!"

 1. When plugging a pen drive, USB flash drive, external hard drive or other disks to your computer, it is possible that hard disk unallocated not initialized issue appears in Windows 7/8/10.
 In Windows Disk Management, the disk shows "Unknown" and "Not Initialized".

 2. Some of you are possible to encounter partition loss after converting MBR to GPT.
 You may use Disk Management to delete all partitions and then do the conversion.
 Or you use a third-party program to convert to GPT disk but lose all partitions.

 In these cases, to get data back from the unallocated disk is an urgent matter.
 Do you know how to recover unallocated space in hard drive in Windows 7/8/10?
 Read the following content now.

 Two Methods to Recover Files from Unallocated Space